Skip to main content

 Root File Path

-For the Local Filesystem Endpoint, it establishes the storage hierarchy for all transferred files and provides the critical reference point for enforcing permissions across the file system structure.
+For the Local Filesystem Endpoint, the Root File Path establishes the storage hierarchy for all transferred files and provides the critical reference point for enforcing permissions across the file system structure.
 Proper Root File Path configuration is essential for optimal performance and correct file system segregation.

 Key aspects: